Split wood has many uses in camp and on the trail.

 The Basics – Working On A Stump

-As emphasised in my axe safety article in Issue 9 of The Bushcraft Journal, kneeling is the best way to mitigate risk of injury when using a short-handled axe on a low block or stump.
+As emphasised in my axe safety in camp article, kneeling is the best way to mitigate risk of injury when using a short-handled axe on a low block or stump.

 Most splitting techniques are very dynamic, requiring fast movement of the axe.
 They also require good aim – hitting the wood in the right place to split it.
 If you are standing a round of wood on its end, aiming to hit it with an axe, this becomes increasingly difficult the smaller the diameter of the wood.
 It also becomes harder to balance the wood on the block in the first place.

 The technique I’d like to share with you now involves much less dynamic movement of the axe combined with easier aiming.
 In fact you do the aiming first, before you swing the axe.